Medical experimentation in Africa: Meningitis testing in Nigeria: 1990s

-The Pfizer drug Trovan was used in a clinical trial in Kano, Nigeria.
+The American corporation Pfizer used the drug Trovan in a clinical trial in Kano, Nigeria.
 The trial compared the new antibiotic (Trovan) against the best treatment available at the time (intravenous ceftriaxone).
 Eleven children died in the trial: five after taking Trovan and six after taking an older antibiotic used for comparison in the clinical trial.
 Others suffered blindness, deafness and brain damage, the cause of which is difficult to determine because these disabilities are relatively common outcomes of the disease itself.
 A panel of medical experts later implicated Pfizer in the incident, concluding the drug had been administered as part of an illegal clinical trial without authorization from the Nigerian government or consent from the children's parents.
 This led to a lawsuit from the Nigerian government over informed consent.
 Pfizer countered that it met all the necessary regulations.
 The drug was approved for general use in the US but eventually withdrawn due to hepatotoxicity.